hasura/supergraph-io/README.md

 In data API design, a Supergraph is an API development methodology that offers reference specifications, design principles and an operating model.
-By implementing a Supergraph methodology, multiple teams in an organization can easily collaborate to deliver a modular, interconnected resource of data and logic and create a single, powerful, self-serve endpoint for API consumers.
+By implementing a Supergraph methodology, multiple teams in an organization can easily collaborate to deliver a modular, interconnected resource of data and logic to create a single, powerful, self-serve endpoint for API consumers.

 ## Table of Definitions